FAQs

 Q: Is there a uniform or dress code?

 A: Yes.
 All students in TK to 12th grades are required to be in full uniform.
 Check the Welcome Packet for full details.
-On designated free-dress days, appropriate dress is required.
+Appropriate dress is also required on designated free-dress days.

 Q: What kind of curriculum does Pilibos follow?

-A: Pilibos students thrive in the comprehensive, college preparatory curriculum provided.
+A: Pilibos Scholars thrive in the comprehensive, college preparatory curriculum provided.
 The core curriculum consists of courses in English, mathematics, social studies, science, visual and performing arts, and foreign languages.
-Sixteen Advanced Placement courses and nine honors courses challenge students who can work at an accelerated pace.
+Sixteen Advanced Placement courses and nine honors courses challenge students who can work acceleratedly.
 Our High School curriculum satisfies and exceeds the UC/CSU A-G requirements.

 Q: How can I check my child's grades, attendance, and homework?

-A: All student academic and behavioral information is readily available to parents through our Infinite Campus Portal.
+A: All Scholar academic and behavioral information is readily available to parents through our Infinite Campus Portal.
 Once your child is enrolled, you will be instructed on how to set up your parent account.
-Through the parent portal, parents can contact teachers, look up assignments/ homework, obtain report cards, complete the annual registration application, and more.
-In addition, Google Classroom is utilized in classes to better communicate, distribute and submit assignments, and stay organized.
+Parents can contact teachers, look up assignments/ homework, obtain report cards, complete the annual registration application, and more through the parent portal.
+In addition, Google Classroom is utilized in classes to communicate better, distribute and submit assignments, and stay organized.

 A: All verification requests can be made through the online verification request form.
 Please allow 2-3 day's notice for any transcript or verification requests.